 At June 30, 2024 and 2023, the University reported a liability of \$22,049,796 and \$28,290,524, respectively, for its proportionate share of the net OPEB liability related to its participation in SRBT.
 The net OPEB liability as of June 30, 2024, was measured as of June 30, 2023, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2023.
-The net OPEB liability as of June 30, 2023, was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2022.
-The University's proportion of the net OPEB liability was based on its share of the Commonwealth's collective OPEB amounts allocated on the basis of an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on the University's share of total covered payroll for the fiscal years 2023 and 2022.
-The University's proportionate share was based on the actual employer contributions to the SRBT for fiscal years 2023 and 2022 relative to total contributions of all participating employers for the fiscal year.
+The net OPEB liability used to calculate the net OPEB liability as of June 30, 2023, was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2022.
+The University's proportion of the net OPEB liability was based on its share of the Commonwealth's collective OPEB amounts allocated on the basis of an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on the University's proportionate share was based on the actual employer contributions to the SRBT for fiscal years 2023 and 2022 relative to total contributions of all participating employers for the fiscal year.
 At June 30, 2024 and 2023, the University's proportion was 0.157% and 0.212%, respectively.